Colleges by Location

 Retention Rate

-The freshman retention rate for VanderCook College of Music was 80% in 2021, a clear indication of the excellence and value of the educational experience at this school.
+As reported in 2021, the freshman retention rate for VanderCook College of Music was 80%, a reflection of the high standards and excellent educational experience at this school.

 The graduation rate is another indicator to take into account.
-It reflects the proportion of students who obtain their degrees within the expected timeframe.
-At this school, the rate of students graduating within six years is 57%.
+It provides valuable insight into the percentage of students who complete their studies within a designated timeframe.
+The six-year graduation rate at this institution stands at 57%.

 Student Body